dmbarbour/glas/docs/GlasApps.md

 ## Overview

-An application [namespace](GlasNamespaces.md) must define transactional procedures recognized by a runtime, such as 'step' to model background processing, or 'http' to handle an HTTP request.
-The 'step' procedure is called repeatedly by the runtime, which allows useful optimizations such as incremental computing, replication on non-deterministic choice, and reactivity.
+An application defines a subset of transactional procedures recognized by a runtime, such as 'step' to model background processing and 'http' to handle an HTTP request.
+The 'step' procedure is called repeatedly by the runtime, leveraging optimizations such as incremental computing and replication on non-deterministic choice as the basis for reactivity and concurrency.
 See *Transaction Loops* below.

-These procedures exchange data with their environment via algebraic effects.
-Some effects may be specific to the 'step' versus 'http' methods, but most are shared.
-Application state is bound to an external key-value database, providing a simple basis for orthogonal persistence and live coding.
-Access to the filesystem, network, and other host resources is also via algebraic effects.
+These procedures interact with their environment via algebraic effects.
+Application state is bound to an external key-value database, providing a simple basis for live coding and orthogonal persistence.
+Communication within glas systems is via transactional remote procedure calls.
+Interaction with the filesystem, network, FFI, and other host resources is often asynchronous, committing to run non-transactional operations between transactional steps.

-Conventional request-response interactions with the host filesystem or network require at least two transactions: one to commit the request, another to read the response.
-This can be mitigated by dedicated front-end syntax for multi-step procedures.
-However, where feasible, glas applications should favor the key-value database for state and remote procedure calls (RPC) for networking, enabling direct support for transactions and other runtime features such as accelerated representations or content-addressed storage for large values.

-In general, the configuration serves as a layer of indirection between the application and host resources.
-The configuration will abstract filesystem roots, network interfaces, FFI resources, and RPC registries, among others.
-Application-specific features are supported by letting the configuration query an application's `settings.*` methods (as an algebraic effect).
+The runtime configuration abstracts access to host resources, e.g. an application's access to the filesystem may involve named roots like "AppData" that are routed to a specific folder by the configuration.
+A subset of configuration options are application-specific, supported by algebraic effects to query the application's `settings.*` methods.
+For example, the configuration may bind "AppData" to the filesystem based on `settings.name`.

 ## Transaction Loops